 The Graduate Diploma of Journalism will build and enhance the professional skills you need to meet head on the opportunities and challenges of twenty-first century news and media industries.Read More

-To qualify for the Graduate Diploma of Journalism, a student must successfully complete 8 credit points of study comprising:
+To qualify for the Graduate Diploma of Journalism, a student must successfully complete 6 of the units listed below and 2 electives.